Forex Swing Trading Strategies That Work

 How long will a pullback persist?
 We have no way of knowing.
 Instead we look for confirmation that the market has gone back to its original trend.

 In other words we:

 - Look for a trend

 - Wait for a countertrend

-A second version of this strategy would try and run the profits even further.
-In this swing trading strategy, we do not set a limit.
-Why don't we use a limit?
-Because we want to run our profits for as long as we can.
+One version of this strategy would try and run the trend for as long as we can.
+In this version of the strategy, we do not set a limit.
+Why not?
 We don't know how long the trend might persist, and we don't know how high the market can go.
-So we will not try to make a prediction by setting a price target, but we do know that prices don't go straight up.
+So we will not try to make a prediction by setting a price target.

-This means you have to allow the market to move adversely to some degree, to properly ride the trend.
-This also means that when the trend breaks down, you will have given back some of your unrealised profits before you close out.
-Rather than use a limit, we will place a stop at the low of the last 20 time periods.
+You have to wait, observe and allow the market to move adversely to some degree.
+It also means that when the trend breaks down, you will have to give back some of your unrealised profits before closing out.
+But that could be more than made up by riding a trend for longer.

 Want to know the good news?

-The next swing trading strategy is more of a countrending trade, and therefore does the opposite of the first one.
-We use the same principles in terms of trying to spot relatively short-term trends from building: but now try to profit from the frequency with which these trends tend to break down.
+This next strategy is the opposite of the first one.
+We use the same principles in terms of trying to spot relatively short-term trends but now try to profit from the frequency with which these trends tend to break down.

 Remember that as noted earlier: